galliani/supabase_api/README.md

 ## TODO List
 - add pagination.
-- add command `.where` for the Record class to be able to query the table.
-- add command `.update` for the Record instance.
-- add command `#update` for the Record class to have multiple upserts.
+- adapt command `#create` and `#update`  for the Record class to have multiple inserts and upserts respectively.
 - add more graceful and robust error handler.